Teach your early elementary aged student all about oceans, oceanography, and the animals that live in the oceans with this free unit study!

 Read The Twelve Days of Summer.
 Use this for a discussion of summer as a season.
 What is the weather like in the summer?
 What are some things you like to do in the summer?
 What kind of clothes do you wear in the summer?

 Read Leroy the Lobster and Crabby the Crab.
 What are some of the words used to describe objects and characters in the story?
 Act out these adjectives: lazy, creepy, mysterious, savage, frightened, awful, awesome.
 Discuss how Leroy felt about the book he found.
 What about Crabby?
 What was the most exciting part of the story?
 How did you feel at that part?
 How did Leroy and Crabby escape?
 What treasure did they bring home?

-SALT WATER.
-Complete the lab on Making Salt Water (under Elementary/Water Cycle/Grade 1).
+Complete the lab on Making Salt Water (under Oceans/Grade 1).

 Search for sea animals in The Great Animal Search, “By the Sea.”

 Choose one animal to learn more about.
 Draw a picture of the animal.
 Write a brief report (scaled to your young writer’s abilities) describing where the animal lives, what kind of animal it is, what it eats, or anything interesting about the animal.

 Make a waxed paper animal Use scrapings or bits of old crayons to make a picture of the animal on waxed paper.
 Place another sheet of waxed paper on top.
 Iron on a low setting until the crayon has melted and the waxed paper is stuck together.
 Cut out around the animal, put a string through the top, and hang it up.

 Read a book about coral reefs.
 Use a shoebox to make a diorama of a coral reef.
 Be sure to include at least one animal and one plant found in a coral reef.

 Search for hidden images in The Great Undersea Search, “Coral Dives.”